alejandra-badia/ecommerce-marketing-bi-engine/README.md

 **1. Revenue increased, but substantially more marketing investment was required.**
 Net Sales grew 23%, while ad spend increased approximately 253%.
 This divergence coincided with a sharp decline in blended marketing efficiency.

-**2. Blended efficiency deteriorated during the scaling period.**
+**2. Blended marketing efficiency deteriorated during the scaling period.**
 MER declined from 4.62x to 1.62x, while blended ROAS declined from 4.37x to 1.69x.
 These results indicate that the additional marketing investment was associated with lower reported revenue efficiency.

 **3. Channel-level ROAS declined across all three platforms.**
 Google Ads, Meta, and TikTok all recorded lower ROAS during the scaling period.

+**4. Profit remaining after COGS and advertising declined sharply.**
+Gross Profit After Ad Spend fell from approximately $416K to $44K (−89%), while its share of Net Sales declined from 45.20% to 3.89%.
+Although this measure remained positive during the scaling period, substantially less profit remained after order-related costs and advertising.

-**4. Traffic and Add-to-Cart volume increased, but this did not translate into proportional efficiency gains.**
+**5. Traffic and Add-to-Cart volume increased, but this did not translate into proportional efficiency gains.**
 The increase in traffic and ATC activity suggests that the business generated more engagement.
 However, this additional engagement growth did not generate a significant increase of ATC, so the ATC rate remained relatively unchanged, and for the TikTok channel, the ATC rate showed a slight decline.

-**5. Customer cohort findings require careful interpretation.**
+**6. Majority of customers during the marketing campaign scaling period were returning customers.**
+Basis for calculating new and returning customers:
+* A new customer was defined as a customer with an observed first order date during the period being analyzed
+* A returning customer was defined as a customer who already had an observed first order date prior to the period being analyzed

-Approximately 99% of purchases in the scaling period were attributed to returning customers under the available first-observed-order classification.
-However, only 12 customers were classified as new during this period.
-Because complete pre-baseline customer history was unavailable, this result should not be interpreted as a definitive measure of true new-customer acquisition or retention.
-However, it does demonstrate that sales are highly reliant on returning customers.
+Approximately 99% of customers in the scaling period were attributed to returning customers under the available first-observed-order classification.
+Only 12 customers were classified as new during this period.
+Note that since pre-baseline customer history was unavailable customers may be misclassified as new customers, when they could actually be returning customers.
+Nevertheless, this does not invalidate that at least 99% of customers during the marketing scaling period were returning customers.

 ---